WorkerFramework/worker-framework/worker-core/readme.md

  The following components have been configured with liveness checks:

-  - WorkerFactory (readiness check is named `worker-alive`)
+  - WorkerFactory (liveness check is named `worker-alive`)
-  - WorkerQueue (readiness check is named `queue`)
+  - WorkerQueue (liveness check is named `queue`)

  The following components have been configured with readiness checks:

-  - WorkerFactory (liveness check is named `worker-ready`)
+  - WorkerFactory (readiness check is named `worker-ready`)
-  - ConfigurationSource (liveness check is named `configuration`)
+  - ConfigurationSource (readiness check is named `configuration`)
-  - DataStore (liveness check is named `store`)
+  - DataStore (readiness check is named `store`)
+  - TransientHealthCheck (readiness check is named `transient`)

- Each of these classes implements the interface `HealthReporter` which enforces methods called `checkAlive()` and `checkReady()`, which each return a `HealthResult`.
+ Each of these classes implements the interface `HealthReporter` which enforces a method called `healthCheck()` and an optional `livenessCheck()` method, which each return a `HealthResult`.
 Depending on whether a component has been configured with a liveness or readiness check, only one of these methods may get called.
-For example, `WorkerQueue` has only been configured with a liveness check, so `WorkerQueue::checkAlive` will get called on the configured schedule (see below), but `WorkerQueue::checkReady` will never get called.
-On the other hand, `WorkerFactory` has been configured with both a liveness and readiness check, so `WorkerFctory::checkAlive` and `WorkerFactory::checkReady` will both get called on the configured schedule.
+For example, `WorkerQueue` has only been configured with a liveness check, so `WorkerQueue::livenessCheck` will get called on the configured schedule (see below), but `WorkerQueue::healthCheck` will never get called.
+ On the other hand, `WorkerFactory` has been configured with both a liveness and readiness check, so `WorkerFctory::livenessCheck` and `WorkerFactory::healthCheck` will both get called on the configured schedule.
  Typically, a pre-made "healthy" result can be returned via `HealthResult.RESULT_HEALTHY` but it  is possible to construct others.
 If the status is unhealthy, a message with additional information about the problem should be supplied.

  The liveness and readiness checks are run on a schedule.
 This schedule can be configured via the environment variables described in [worker-default-configs](https://github.com/WorkerFramework/worker-framework/blob/develop/worker-default-configs/README.md).
- The result of the last scheduled run is then exposed on the `/health-checks&name=all&type=alive` and `/health-checks&name=all&type=ready` urls present on the Dropwizard rest port (default 8080).
+ The result of the last scheduled run is then exposed on the `/health-check?name=all&type=ALIVE` and `/health-check?name=all&type=READY` urls present on the Dropwizard rest port (default 8080).

  The HTTP response body of both these calls will include *all* liveness and